qyzqyz1/Data-Science-Portfolio/R Projects/R - Data Analysis and Visualization/Storytelling (R Shiny) - Air Flights Data/README.md

 ## Project Overview
 Analyzed the 2008 American Airlines dataset and self-developed an interesting topic for storytelling and presentation purpose.
 The presentation was oriented towards the general public to share my storyline and findings.

+Furthermore, an interactive Shiny app was developed for a more versatile demonstration purpose and can be viewed here: https://yizhe-qu.shinyapps.io/weather_delay_shiny/.
+Here is also a [short explanation]((https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/R%20Projects/R%20-%20Data%20Analysis%20and%20Visualization/Storytelling%20(R%20Shiny)%20-%20Air%20Flights%20Data/shiny%20outputs).
+) for the outputs from an old-versioned Shiny app.

-Idea: since flights can be delayed by weather, but it is hard to tell which airports are responsible for those delays if just by simply looking at the flight information.
+Idea for the visualization: since flights can be delayed by weather, but it is hard to tell which airports are responsible for those delays if just by simply looking at the flight information.
 That is, were the extreme weather conditions occuring at the destination airports or at the departure airports?
 To answer this, a data analysis has been conduted in R and visualization plots were also made to give the auidence an intuition of where were the bad weathers occuring on a given date.

-Furthermore, a shiny app was developed for a more versatile demonstration purpose.
-Here is also a [short explanation for the sample outputs from shiny app](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/R%20Projects/R%20-%20Data%20Analysis%20and%20Visualization/Storytelling%20(R%20Shiny)%20-%20Air%20Flights%20Data/shiny%20outputs).

 ## File Descriptions
 - **data_sets**: contains summary datasets for the American flights and airports information in the year 2008, while the complete *air.csv* file was used in the analysis and can be [downloaded here](http://rtricks4kids.ok.ubc.ca/wjbraun/DS550/air.csv). **Note**: this is a huge dataset (755MB, 7001975rows x 29cols) and will take a few minutes to download